-“Keep away from that lecher young lady,” snapped Cartayis suddenly he was about to say more but realising he already said more than he wanted to shut his mouth turning, went back to work.
+“Keep away from that lecher Tatter Jack young lady,” snapped Cartayis suddenly he was about to say more but realising he had already said more than he wanted to shut his mouth turning, went back to work.

-Ebron arrived with Elena to greet his fellow sorcerers who worked non-stop through the night preparing the warding spell and were ready to finalise.
-The three stood in the centre of their night's work grasping one handed a tall pedestal with a mounted sphere.
+Ebron arrived with Elena to greet his fellow sorcerers who had worked non-stop preparing the warding spell and were ready to finalise.
+The three stood in the centre of their night's work grasping one-handed a tall pedestal with a mounted sphere.

 “Good man that,” said Cartayis his blind eyes tracking the commander as he left.

 “Yes,” said Ebron, watching as the commander left.
-“I like him, well time to go hope to see you all later."
+“I like him, well time to go hope to see you all later,’ Ebron said.

-“Of course, you will silly, I’ll make sure you don’t fall flat on your face,” Elena flashed him a cheeky smile as she clasped her hand round his arm.
+“Of course, you will silly I’ll make sure you don’t fall flat on your face,” Elena said, flashing him a cheeky smile as she clasped her hand round his arm.

 “Let’s hope they can maintain it long enough,” Ebron said as they continued.